cosmos/vega-test/README.md

 ### Public testnet
 We're inviting the community to participate in a public testnet for the Vega upgrade.
 Follow the instructions in [public-testnet/README.md](public-testnet/README.md).

-This repo provides a replaced genesis file which can be directly used as a genesis to run a node in testnet.
-This genesis file is modified from a genesis file exported from cosmoshub-4 ([genesis.json.gz](genesis.json.gz)) by the commands in [public-testnet/replace_ref.sh](public-testnet/replace_ref.sh).